Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

 How is pregnenolone made?

 There is a type of plant called a wild yam that is grown in certain parts of the southern U.S. and in Mexico.
 This wild yam contains a compound called diosgenin that is the precursor to steroid hormones.
 In a laboratory, diosgenin is converted into pregnenolone.
 Further laboratory processing can convert pregnenolone into DHEA.
 The human body does not have the ability (the required enzymes) to convert diosgenin (a six ring structure) into pregnenolone (a four ring structure).
 Therefore, if you swallow pills that are extracts of wild yams (diosgenin), you will not get pregnenolone or DHEA.
-The conversion of diosgenin to pregnenolone has to be done in a laboratory.
-If you want pregnenolone or DHEA, the bottles you buy must say that they contain actual pregnenolone or DHEA, not extracts of wild yams or diosgenin.
+The conversion has to be done in a laboratory.
+If you want to buy pregnenolone or DHEA, the bottles you buy must say that they contain actual pregnenolone or DHEA, not extracts of wild yams or diosgenin.

 Can I take pregnenolone if I'm already on DHEA, estrogens, or other hormones?